KxSystems/docs/docs/ml/automl/ug/options.md

 _Word2Vec method used for NLP models_

-When applying word2vec vectorization to text, the skip-gram(1) or Continuous-Bag-of-Words(0) method can be applied.
-By default this value is 0.
+When applying word2vec embedding to text, the Continuous-Bag-of-Words(0) or skip-gram(1) methods can be applied.
+The default algorithm used is Continuous-Bag-of-Words.

 ```q
 q)3#tab